-These questions need to become a systematic approach that is formulated from experience and guided by the information provided by engineers, but the most important aspect is making sure the right people can contribute to the team to fix the issue.
-To start, assemble the team of people that are best suited for the task; it’s not about the number of people but the quality and impact they will have.
-Just because you have 8 people doesn’t mean they are the right 8 to help solve the problem, once you have those that have been in the team, add one, very knowledgeable but outside person to add that outside insight.
+These questions need a systematic approach — one which is formulated from experience and guided by the information provided by engineers.
+The most important aspect is making sure the right people can contribute to the team to fix the issue.
+To start, assemble the group of people that are best suited for the task; it’s not about the number of people but the quality and impact they will have.
+Find people that complement your skills, if you’re weak in one area, get someone who isn’t.
+Finally, add one very knowledgeable but outside person to add that outside insight.

-Next, as a team, gather all of the information about the issue at hand and all the accompanying diagrams or operational information of the failed area.
-Having the most information at hand and a productive formulation of a plan prior to even physically touching the issue will greatly increase the success of fixing the issue.
-The old ad doge, “Work smarter, Not harder”, plays a big role.
-It is not efficient to simply jump to a conclusion on any issues at hand, no matter how run of the mill it might seem as this can lead to rework and other issues that compound on to themselves.
+Next, as a team, gather all of the information about the issue at hand — all data to the accompanying diagrams or operational data of the failed area.
+Having the most valuable information on hand, coupled with a productive plan, will significantly increase the success of fixing the issue.
+The old ad doge, “Work smarter, Not harder,” plays a significant role.
+It is not efficient to jump to a conclusion without testing it.
+No matter how run of the mill, it might seem, as this can lead to rework and other issues that compound on to themselves.